ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Functions.md

 Exercise
 --------
-In this exercise, your will be given a integer slice as a input.
+In this exercise, you will be given an integer slice as a input.
 Write a function with name `sumAll` that loops through all the numbers in the slice and returns the sum of the numbers.

 Tutorial Code
 -------------